Ecotrust/madrona.ecotrust.org/experience/index.md

 		<p>Madrona is at the heart of a growing number of planning tools.
 In each case it has been customized for a specific audience, process, and scale.
 The science of decision making and stakeholder engagement is as important as the technology itself.</p>
 		<div class="row">
 			<div class="span8">
-				{% for post in site.posts reversed %}
+				{% for post in site.categories.experience reversed %}
-					{% if post.category contains "experience" %}
 					<div class="project">
 						<div class="row">
 							<div class="span4">